eromatiya/blurredfox/README.md

 + Latest stable Firefox
 + Compositor with blur shader (optional)
-+ Linux machine - untested on macOS and Windows10
++ Linux machine - untested on macOS and Windows10 - might work though

 ## How to